OneKey-Network/OneKey-implementation/paf-mvp-cmp/README.md

 template strings and added to the DOM when the UI is loaded.
 There are no external dependent resources.

-### Note on JavaScript

-Where the JavaScript is created as part of the pattern library and unrelated to the module the script from the pattern library is part of the “skin” and is a resource consumed by the module.
-The reference implementation uses Popper for the tooltips and is an example of such a resource.
-These resources are not managed as part of the module.

 ## Model

 The data model is contained in the class `./src/model`.
 Two way binding between